 The ease with which the effects of a therapeutic agent on a particular illness can be determined is primarily dependent upon the precision with which that condition can be defined.
 Such definition of the common cold presents considerable difficulties.
 [The second of these difficulties was that] “the duration of colds is not constant but varies, not only between different epidemics but also between different patients in the same epidemic, making the assessment of treatment difficult.”
 [The solution was to] “include a satisfactory series of control cases.
 This can only be done by ensuring that alternate cases at each centre are given a spurious treatment, which, to the recipient, is indistinguishable from the genuine treatment.
 (Medical Research Council 1944).

-As Greenwood was a member of the MRC Patulin Clinical Trials Committee (Medical Research Council 1944 and was named in the published Report 1944) (Hill was not), he was presumably responsible for some of these important features of the study.
+As Greenwood was a member of the MRC Patulin Clinical Trials Committee (Medical Research Council 1947) and was named in the published report (Medical Research Council 1944) (Hill was not), he was presumably responsible for some of these important features of the study.
 In addition, he was the author of a statistical note appended to an earlier trial of Patulin (Greenwood 1943).
 However, while discussing the requirement of comparable groups differing only by treatment allocation, this note is concerned primarily with the nature of a test of significance.

 Alternation and random allocation